lambdatoast/lambdatoast.github.com/_posts/2013-11-21-html-generation-correctness.markdown

 categories: html programming types scala
 ---

-I'm designing a little [library][ironhtml-repo] for generating HTML in Scala, and due to my ever-growing concerns regarding correctness, I've decided to go for a purely functional and strictly type-safe approach.
+I'm [brainstorming][ironhtml-repo] a little library for generating HTML in Scala, and due to my ever-growing concerns regarding correctness, I've decided to go for a purely functional and strictly type-safe approach.
 By "strictly type-safe" I mean that everything I can enforce through types, I will enforce.
 I won't go for "ease of use" and "flexibility" first.
 The latter should take care of itself if I know what I'm doing with generics, parametric polymorphism, and typeclasses.
 The former is not well-defined, even for myself as currently the only user of this library!.